802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Results and Evaluation

-In this section we describe the various experiments conducted and demonstrate the HMM anomaly detection results.
-We explore a set of anomalous scenarios and discuss different cases of each one.
-Then we present the HMM results and compare them to baseline approach (Raw\underline{{ }{ }}Data and PCA) results for evaluation purposes.
+In this section we explore a set of anomalous scenarios and describe different cases of each one.
+Then we present the HMM and HMM-UBM results in anomaly detection and compare them to baseline approaches (RawData and PCA) for evaluation purposes.

+In terms of HMMs, we consider fully connected models (ergodic), continuous observations with Gaussian distributions, and 3 hidden states.
+The HMMs with 2 states are too simple to capture the diverse characteristics of the locations (APs), while there is not enough variety in day-long sequential data for 4 or higher number of states.
+Each experiment is repeated at least 20 times with different seeds in order to examine the models on miscellaneous samples providing slightly different data.
+80\% of the data sequences is used for training the model and 20\% is kept for testing.